Meet new friends. Make new memories. Share similar experiences with students who, like you, have just arrived at Bemidji State.

 - Caring Resident Assistants (RAs) on each floor

 - One Peer Academic Assistants (PAA) living on each floor

-- Special roommate-matching process – the roommate experience is a key part of FYRE
+- Students can search for a roommate right in the housing application – the roommate experience is a key part of FYRE

 - Academic Resource Centers (ARC) in Oak and Tamarack Hall